Spider-Man (2002 film): Development

-David Koepp was brought aboard to write the screenplay and Cameron's work became the basis of his first draft screenplay, often word for word.
-Koepp said that Cameron's script was "influential".
-Koepp pitched the idea of having Peter Parker not getting his Spider-Man suit until after the film's first forty-five minutes so they could stretch out the origin story and that Peter and Mary Jane would not get together at the end, feeling that them ending apart was romantic.
-Cameron's versions of the Marvel villains Electro and Sandman remained the antagonists.
+David Koepp was brought aboard to write the screenplay.
+Cameron's script was the foundation for his first draft, often word for word.
+Koepp pitched the idea that Peter should not get his Spider-Man suit until halfway through the film, so his origin story could be lengthened.
+He also proposed that Peter and Mary Jane should not be a couple by the end of the film, feeling it was more romantic if they remained apart.
+In this version of the script, Electro was the main antagonist.

-Koepp's rewrite substituted the Green Goblin as the main antagonist and added Doctor Octopus as the secondary antagonist.
-Raimi felt the Green Goblin and the surrogate father-son theme between Norman Osborn and Peter Parker would be more interesting, thus, he dropped Doctor Octopus from the film.
-In June, Scott Rosenberg was hired by Columbia to rewrite Koepp's material.
-Remaining a constant in all the rewrites was the "organic webshooter" idea from the Cameron "scriptment".
-Raimi felt he would stretch the audience's suspension of disbelief too far to have Peter invent mechanical webshooters.
-This decision was controversial with long-time fans of the comic book.
+Koepp would eventually change the main antagonist to the Green Goblin and add Doctor Octopus as a secondary villain.
+However, Raimi cut Doctor Octopus from the story to focus on the surrogate father-son dynamic between Norman Osborn and Peter Parker, which he found interesting.
+In June 2000, Scott Rosenberg was hired to rewrite Koepp's material.
+Remaining a constant in all the rewrites was Cameron's idea that Peter shoots organic webbing from his wrists, as opposed to him inventing mechanical webshooters, which is how he shoots webs in the comics.
+Raimi felt the mechanical webshooters would stretch the audience's suspension of disbelief too far.
+This decision was controversial with long-time fans of the comics.